A Perfect Storm: First-Nature Geography and Economic Development: The Reverse Natural Experiment

 \subsection{Results}

-Figure \ref{fig:arch_reg} and table \ref{tab:arch1} provide more reliable estimates of the probability of archaeological findings being generated in the affected regions of the Limfjord.
-Figure \ref{fig:arch_reg_boot} shows the parameter distribution in 1350 yielded by the sampling procedure presented.
-The regression table presents the results of archaeological regressions for the full sample of all of Denmark and a matched sample, using both the dummy definition of being affected and the change in market access approach.
-The outcome is the probability that a coin finding or building was generated in the area covered by that parish within $\pm 25$ years of the reported year.
+The closure of the Limfjord channel reduced the probability of archaeological activity in West Limfjord parishes for centuries after.
+Figure~\ref{fig:arch_reg} and Table~\ref{tab:arch1} report these effects; Figure~\ref{fig:arch_reg_boot} shows the parameter distribution at 1350 from the bootstrap procedure (Appendix~\ref{math_note}).
+The outcome is the probability that a coin finding or building was generated in a parish within $\pm 25$ years of the reported year.

-The parameters from the Market Access approach should be interpreted as semi-elasticities, i.e. how does the probability of a coin being generated change with a relative change in market access?
-These are approximately interpretable as percentage changes.
-I.e. a 1 percent decrease in Market Access led to a 13-19 percent change in the probability of a coin finding being generated in 1350 - 150 years after the channel closed (columns 1 and 5).
-Equivalently, it led to a reduction in the chance of buildings being generated as archaeological findings by 6 to 8 percent (columns 3 and 7).
-The parameters for the dummy approach can be interpreted as the change in the probability that findings were generated from a West Limfjord parish compared to other parishes.
-In 1350, the chance of coin findings being generated had fallen by around 1.5 or 1.9 percent (columns 2 and 6), and the probability of buildings to become archaeological findings had decreased by 0.6 to 1 percent (columns 4 and 8).
+The market access approach gives percentage-point changes per log-point change in market access.
+A one log-point decrease in market access reduced the probability of any coin finding in 1350 by 0.34 or 0.23 percentage points against a pre-shock mean of 2.0 percent (columns 1 and 5), and the probability of any building finding by 0.14 or 0.11 percentage points against a mean of 4.2 percent (columns 3 and 7).
+The dummy approach gives the change relative to other parishes: by 1350, the probability of coin findings had fallen by 3.6 or 3.0 percentage points (columns 2 and 6), and the probability of building findings by 3.3 or 2.6 percentage points (columns 4 and 8).

-For all these estimates it is seen, that there is a rather stable effect size before 1085-1208 of approximately zero, but after this the probability sharply declines.
-Appendix E.2. provides tables of all parameters.
-It is worth considering whether these results can be spurious because of the added layer of uncertainty added by the Monte Carlo method.
-However, the standard errors used take this added uncertainty into account.
-These standard errors are constructed by resampling the Monte Carlo samples in a clustered fashion.
-Figure \ref{fig:arch_reg_boot} shows the parameter distribution in 1350 given by the bootstrap samples.

-Whichever methodological alternatives are employed, the results show a large negative effect of the closure of the channel for the affected parishes.
-The results suggest that the closure of the channel between 1085 and 1208 had a significant impact on the West Limfjord regions, causing a decline in the probability of coin findings and buildings being generated in those areas.
-These findings are consistent with the hypothesis that the channel closure caused economic and commercial decline in the region.
-It is not possible to do an apples-to-apples comparison to the census data for the Agger channel of 1834.
-But it is certainly noteworthy that the parameters are of similar sign and magnitudes for these two channels in the same location.
-This corroborates the external validity of the main result: First-nature geography is the cause of the location of prosperity across very different societies - two very different versions of historical Denmark.